 - Philosophy and Borders working group: This aims to provide a forum for researchers, at Oxford University and beyond, working on the various moral issues that global migration gives rise to.

-- Stuck in the Middle: Opportunities and Challenges for Third Countries Amidst US-China Tech Tensions: US-China great power rivalry has created areas of competition throughout the world, leaving third countries vulnerable to political, economic, and cultural pressures from both sides.
+- Oxford China Policy Lab: US-China great power rivalry has created areas of competition throughout the world, leaving third countries vulnerable to political, economic, and cultural pressures from both sides.
 The BII grant will be used to focus specifically on critical technology as a key area of competition between the United States and China.

 - Oceania and Oxford [O&O] is a two-year genealogical project to study and strengthen the University of Oxford’s ties to the Oceania region.
 Led by students of Pasifika, Māori and Indigenous Australian heritage, O&O will explore Oxford’s colonial legacies in Oceania, catalogue Oceanian students’ and alumni experiences, and connect researchers within Oxford.

 - Oxford University Reader’s Guide to Ethical Migration Reporting: This project will produce and launch an evidence-based, peer-reviewed publication to: firstly, empower consumers to read migration reporting critically; secondly, provide commentators with a framework for assessing articles; and thirdly, to guide journalists

 For all enquiries, please email Elinor Richardson or write to Balliol Interdisciplinary Institute, Balliol College, Oxford OX1 3BJ.